 7 6 5 4 3 2 1 0

-) Bit Symbol - XEN XTEN SYSCK IDLE TGHALT - -
+) Bit Symbol OSCEN XEN XTEN SYSCK IDLE TGHALT - -

-Read/Write R R/W R/W R/W R/W R/W R R
+Read/Write R/W R/W R/W R/W R/W R/W R R

-After reset 0 1 0 0 0 0 0 0 -
+After reset 1 0 0 0 0 0 0 0

-XEN Controls the high-frequency clock oscillation circuit 0 : 1 : Stop oscillation Continue or start oscillation XTEN Controls the low-frequency clock os- cillation circuit 0 : 1 : Stop oscillation Continue or start oscillation SYSCK Selects a system clock 0 : 1 : Gear clock (fcgck) (NORMAL1/2 or IDLE1/2 mode) Low-frequency clock (fs/4) (SLOW1/2 or SLEEP1 mode) IDLE CPU and WDT control (IDLE1/2 or SLEEP1 mode) 0 : 1 : Operate the CPU and the WDT Stop the CPU and the WDT (Activate IDLE1/2 or SLEEP1 mode) TGHALT TG control (IDLE0 or SLEEP0 mode) Enable the clock supply from the TG to all the peripheral circuits Disable the clock supply from the TG to the peripheral circuits except the TBT (Activate IDLE0 or SLEEP0 mode)
+OSCEN Controls the internal high-frequency clock (fosc) 0 : 1 : Stop oscillation Continue or start oscillation XEN Controls the external high-frequency clock (fc) 0 : 1 : Stop oscillation Continue or start oscillation XTEN Controls the external low-frequency clock (fs) 0 : 1 : Stop oscillation Continue or start oscillation SYSCK Selects a system clock Gear clock (fcgck) (NORMAL1/2 or IDLE1/2 mode) External low-frequency clock (fs/4) (SLOW1/2 or SLEEP1 mode) IDLE CPU and WDT control (IDLE1/2 or SLEEP1 mode) 0 : 1 : Operate the CPU and the WDT Stop the CPU and the WDT (Activate IDLE1/2 or SLEEP1 mode) TGHALT TG control (IDLE0 or SLEEP0 mode) Enable the clock supply from the TG to all the peripheral circuits Disable the clock supply from the TG to the peripheral circuits except the TBT (Activate IDLE0 or SLEEP0 mode)

-- Note 1: fcgck: Gear clock [Hz], fs: Low-frequency clock [Hz] - Note 2: WDT: Watchdog timer, TG: Timing generator - Note 3: Don't set both SYSCR2<IDLE> and SYSCR2<TGHALT> to "1" simultaneously. - Note 4: Writing of the second byte data will be executed improperly if the operation is switched to the IDLE state by an instruction, such as LDW, which executes 2-byte data transfer at a time. - Note 5: When the IDLE1/2 or SLEEP1 mode is released, SYSCR2<IDLE> is cleared to "0" automatically. - Note 6: When the IDLE0 or SLEEP0 mode is released, SYSCR2<TGHALT> is cleared to "0" automatically. - Note 7: Bits 7, 1 and 0 of SYSCR2 are read as "0".
+- 2.3 System clock controller - Note 1: fosc: Internal high-frequency clock [Hz], fc: External high-frequency clock [Hz], fcgck: Gear clock [Hz], fs: External low-frequency clock [Hz] - Note 2: WDT: Watchdog timer, TG: Timing generator - Note 3: Don't set both SYSCR2<IDLE> and SYSCR2<TGHALT> to "1" simultaneously. - Note 4: Writing of the second byte data will be executed improperly if the operation is switched to the IDLE state by an instruction, such as LDW, which executes 2-byte data transfer at a time. - Note 5: When the IDLE1/2 or SLEEP1 mode is released, SYSCR2<IDLE> is cleared to "0" automatically. - Note 6: When the IDLE0 or SLEEP0 mode is released, SYSCR2<TGHALT> is cleared to "0" automatically. - Note 7: Bits 1 and 0 of SYSCR2 are read as "0". - Note 8: Do not set both SYSCR2<OSCEN> and SYSCR2<XEN> to "1" simultaneously except when switching the high-frequency reference clock (fh).
+(When the switching of the reference clock (fh) is complete, one of the two high-frequency clocks not to be used should be stopped.)